April 17, 2026 · By Alex Morgan

 1. Negotiate Directly With Your Agent

-Commission rates have never been fixed by law, and in 2025, more agents are open to rate discussions.
-If you’re selling a home priced above $500,000 or in a market with fast turnover (under 30 days on market), you have strong negotiating leverage.
-Many listing agents will accept 2%–2.25% rather than lose the listing entirely.
+Commission rates have never been set by law.
+In 2025, more agents are open to talking.
+If your home is priced above $500,000 or your market moves fast — under 30 days on market — you have real negotiating leverage.
+Many listing agents will accept 2%–2.25% rather than lose the listing.

 2. Use a Discount Brokerage